 What is the ZIPSAVE utility

-ZIPSAVE is an iSeries utility available at no charge from the
+ZIPSAVE is an iSeries public-source utility available from the

 It was made for distributing save files through the Internet network.